Stex/setting_accessors-pitch/PITCHME.md

 ---

-> We'd like to keep track of user invitations for an upcoming campaign
+> "We'd like to keep track of user invitations for an upcoming campaign"

 or

-> Let's try to restrict available reactions (😀) for individual posts
+> "Let's try to restrict available reactions (😀😢) for individual posts"

 ---